macroflight/psxhacks/router/README.md

 - It makes it easier to switch your PSX sim from normal mode to shared cockpit mode.
 - It shows you which PSX main clients and addons are connected so you can see if some part of the sim is not started or has crashed.
+It can also optionally warn if some expected client is not connected.
 - It provides logging of the PSX network traffic if you need to track down any problems, e.g in new addons.
 - It holds the client connection alive if the PSX main server (or a